BoredVoidAter/Algorhythm/README.md

 We've packed Algorhythm with features designed for discovery and engagement.

+*   **Core Snippet Feed and Rendering:**
-*   **📱 Infinite Vertical Feed:** Our core experience.
+    *   **Infinite Vertical Feed:** Our core experience.
 Scroll endlessly through a stream of code snippets curated just for you.
 The next "aha!" moment is just a swipe away.

-*   **💡 Share Your Genius:** Post your own code snippets with ease.
     *   **Interactive Syntax Highlighting:** Beautiful, multi-language support makes your code readable and professional.
-    *   **Integrated Explanations:** Add context, explain your logic, or tell the story behind your code right alongside the snippet.
+Each snippet is rendered in a distinct card with its associated user-provided description.

+*   **User Authentication and Profiles:**
+    *   **Secure Registration & Login:** Users can register and log in with email and password.
+    *   **Basic User Profiles:** Upon registration, a basic user profile is created to associate users with the content they post.

+*   **Snippet Creation and Posting:**
+    *   **Intuitive Snippet Form:** Authenticated users can easily post new snippets.
+    *   **Code, Title, and Language Selection:** The form includes a text area for the code, a field for a title or explanation, and a way to select the code's programming language to ensure correct syntax highlighting.

 *   **🚀 Viral Engagement:** We're built for community interaction.
     *   **Coding Challenges:** Participate in weekly challenges to test your skills and see how others tackle the same problem.